etiennedupont/Academic_projects/ML/plane_recognition/README.md

 # Computer vision for plane recognition

+Edit : unfortunately the content of this work is incomplete because of a problem that occured when backing up on GCP.
+I am trying to recover the work.

 This project deals with the implementation of convolutional neural networks algorithms to perform planes recognition on satellite images.
 The project relies on a specific framework that was developped by Airbus, whose